Brett-Constantinoff/Oak/progress/Day4.md

 for error checking.

 Identifiers will also need to be added to the symbol table (which is yet to be implemented) but one thing at a time

+I came back and worked some more and got the lexer to identify all but char constants.
+Lots more testing and cleanup needs to be done but this is a win for today